-Yasmine Farouk is a visiting fellow in the Middle East Program at the Carnegie Endowment for International Peace.
+Yasmine Farouk is a nonresident scholar in the Middle East Program at the Carnegie Endowment for International Peace.

 Yasmine Farouk studied political science at Cairo University, Sciences Po Paris and was a Fulbright Fellow at Yale University during her postdoctoral studies.
 Her previous research and publications cover Egyptian and Saudi foreign policies, international relations in the Arab world, and social participation in policy and constitution making.
 Prior to joining Carnegie, Yasmine was based in Egypt where she taught political science.
 She previously worked at the office of the Egyptian prime minister after the 2011 revolution supporting civil society participation in the national dialogue and constitution making processes.
 From 2016 to 2017, she was the director of research at Cairo International Center for Conflict Resolution, Peacekeeping and Peacebuilding (CCCPA), a think tank and training center affiliated with the Egyptian Ministry of Foreign Affairs.
 Yasmine was a fellow of the French Ministry of Defense, Stanford University, the American University in Cairo (AUC Forum), and the French ministry of foreign affairs.
 She was also a consultant for the UNDP working on the Arab Human Development report.